erikamcpherson/duckduckduck/README.md

 ###This is smaller

-*This is my list item one
+* This is my list item one
-*this is my list item two
+* This is my list item two